posted 12 June 2021

 Land Lease

 Harbour Vista is on lease land.
 Each unit owner pays in addition to monthly HOA dues, a monthly sublease.
-The sublease will expire in 2041 at which time, all the units willl revert to the lease holder with no compensation.
-The land lease will expire in 2056. ■ |
+The sublease will expire in 2041 at which time, all the units will revert to the lease holder with no compensation.
+The land lease hoilder wbho is different from the land lease holder will expire in 2056. ■ |

 |